Ultraviolet Spectropolarimetry with Polstar: Clumping and Mass-loss Rate Corrections: The Polstar experiment for objective S2

 The effective area ($A$ = 50 cm$^2$ at 150 nm) and spectral resolution ($R = 33,000$) of channel 1 (hereafter Ch1) of the \textit{Polstar} instrument are ideally suited for continuous observing of bright targets that can track features accelerating through the line profile in real time.
 The spectral resolution ($\cong$ 10 km s$^{-1}$) penetrates to the Sobolev scale of thermal Doppler shifts in the metal-ion UV resonance lines observed, and the area $A$ provides sufficient signal-to-noise (SNR) for exposures of duration

 where $a$ is the characteristic acceleration rate of the features.
-Such exposure times are synchronized with the rate that features move across resolution elements, and since the typical feature acceleration is $a ~ 0.04$ km s$^{-2}$ (inferred from Massa \& Prinja 2015) this implies $t \cong 250 s$.
-Since structure formation below the sound speed will be inhibited by gas pressure, we need only resolve $\cong$ 20 km s$^{-1}$, so exposure times of $t \cong 500 s$ can be used to maximize S/N and limit daily data rate.
-Given \textit{Polstar's} effective area, this implies the SNR is
+The correct value of $a$ is currently unknown, and may vary from star to star, but we might expect it to be of order the stellar surface gravity $g$, which is typically $\sim 0.03$ km s$^{-2}$.
+So we will synchronize the exposure time with the rate that features move across resolution elements, and taking a canonical acceleration of $a \sim 0.03$ km s$^{-2}$ implies $t \cong 400 s$.
+Given \textit{Polstar's} effective area, $t \cong 400 s$ and $R \cong 30,000$ implies the SNR is

-where $f$ is the target flux in units of $10^-9$ erg cm$^{-2}$ s$^{-1}$ nm$^{-1}$, a characteristic flux for \textit{Polstar} targets.
-Thus dynamical spectra can be produced by continuous monitoring for days, as was done with the IUE MEGA campaign (Massa \& Prinja 2015), with greatly improved SNR for bright targets ($f > 20$).
+where $f$ is the target flux in units of $10^{-9}$ erg cm$^{-2}$ s$^{-1}$ nm$^{-1}$, a characteristic flux for an average \textit{Polstar} target but somewhat dim for this experiment.
+Thus dynamical spectra can be produced by continuous monitoring for days, as was done with the IUE MEGA campaign \citep{2015ApJ...809...12M} , with greatly improved SNR ($S/N > 400$) for bright targets ($f > 20$).

+There are 44 potential targets in our list that satisfy this brightness limit (shown in Table 1).
+Because of their special importance, we added 2 additional sources ($\zeta$ Oph and $\phi$ Per) that are within a factor of 2 of the brightness limit, for a total of 46 potential targets for the \textit{S2} objective.
+The mission would select $\sim$ 40 of these for continuous observation over a day or so, based on flexible criteria such as accessibility in the scheduling and overlap with other objectives.